-A short circuit is caused by a positive wire shorting to earth somewhere.
+A short circuit is caused by a positive wire shorting somewhere to earth.
+This can generate a very high current.
 In most cases this will cause a fuse to blow.

-To remedy this failure, use a test lamp of approximately 70 W. First check the diagram to see which consumers are connected to the fuse in question, and then switch them all off.
+To remedy this failure, use a test lamp of approximately 70 W. First check the diagram to see which consumers are connected to the fuse in question and then switch them all off.
 Remove the fuse and connect the test lamp in its place.
 Now switch each of the consumers on and off one by one.
 If the lamp comes on very brightly when a consumer is switched on, the fault is almost certainly in the wiring of that consumer.
 Now check the diagram to see via which connectors the consumer is connected.
 Now disconnect the first wiring connection (as seen from the fuse).